 If you’re touring in a motorhome, campervan or caravan, there are several options for you to get both wifi and internet access (yep, the two are slightly different.)
 We’ll review and discuss the pros and cons of each option below, so you can decide which is best for you.

-- Connect to wifi at a campsite using any device able to connect to wifi (such as a smartphone)
+• Connect to wifi at a campsite or rv parks using any device able to connect to wifi (such as a smartphone)

-- Install a specialist system / satellite internet on your motorhome
+• Install a specialist system / satellite internet service in your motorhome- good for touring in remote areas

-- Go elsewhere and use their wifi/ internet, like a cafe or McDonald’s.
+• Go to a place with a public network and use their wifi/ internet, like cafes, coffee shops or McDonald’s.

 Don’t panic if this is starting to sound difficult.
 It’s really not.
 Let’s look at the options for mobile wifi in more detail.